What is photorejuvenation (also called IPL) and what does it do?

 How does IPL treatment work?

-Three IPL photorejuvenation treatments are typically recommended approximately one month apart, but sometimes more treatments are required depending on the individuals skin the specific target.
+Three IPL photorejuvenation treatments are typically recommended approximately one month apart, but sometimes more treatments are required depending upon the individual’s skin and the specific target area.
 It is best to stay out of the sun and limit UV exposure for approximately one month before and throughout treatments.
-The intense pulse light is attracted to dark pigmentation so when the skin is darker there is an increased chance of burning or hyperpigmentation.
+The intense pulsed light is attracted to dark pigmentation so when the skin is darker, there is an increased chance of burning or hypopigmentation (the skin turning lighter).

 Can I use insurance for IPL treatments?